 - What was the impact?
 Were the goals met?

 “This needs to be articulated for hiring managers,” Williams says.
-“The worst case scenario is that whoever is reviewing your digital portfolio is left with questions unanswered, and with so many candidates, it’s easy for them to not care enough to ask because someone else did provide the answers.”
+“The worst-case scenario is that whoever is reviewing your digital portfolio is left with questions unanswered, and with so many candidates, it’s easy for them to not care enough to ask because someone else did provide the answers.”

 If you are actively sending out bids on projects and freelance gigs, you are potentially one of dozens or more creatives going after the same job.
 This is your time to shine.
 Send out thoughtful proposals that demonstrate your personality, professionalism, and initiative.

 When crafting a bid, don’t be afraid to be yourself.
 Clients are ultimately looking to feel confident that the person on the other side of the screen can get the job done.
-Your skill set, experience, and samples are going to be the bread and butter of the bid, and you should play those attributes up, but it also helps to add a human element to the exchange.
+Your skillset, experience, and samples are going to be the bread and butter of the bid, and you should play those attributes up, but it also helps to add a human element to the exchange.
 Scratch overly formal language and feel free to play with humor.
 Likewise, don’t be afraid to show initiative and share an idea in your bid or talk about how you would tackle the job.

 Always read job postings carefully and pay attention to any specific qualifications or questions that a job poster would like you to fulfill.
 Follow those directions closely.
 It is okay to bid on jobs even if you don’t meet all of the qualifications, but be sure to verbalize why you should be considered regardless.
 Always proofread your bids carefully for spelling or grammar mistakes before hitting send.

 Pricing your services is a very personal process.
 It is a process that often takes years to figure out.
 Lean on your community of fellow creatives to understand industry standards.
-Larger online communities like AIGA, a membership organization of professional designers with more than seventy chapters around the country, also offers extensive resources including a freelance day calculator to help you gain confidence in your pricing.
+Larger online communities like AIGA, a membership organization of professional designers with more than seventy chapters around the country, also offer extensive resources including a freelance day calculator to help you gain confidence in your pricing.

 Freelance work can be episodic; feast or famine.
 You either have too much work or not enough.
 That’s why cultivating and securing creative freelance gigs can sometimes feel overwhelming.
 However, you’re in business for yourself, so consistently executing the strategies discussed above is key.
 While you’re working for yourself, you can have multiple channels working for you to land your next job.